 Workplace wellness expert Jennifer Moss, author of The Burnout Epidemic: The Rise of Chronic Stress and How We Can Fix It, said if you look at attrition right now, people are not leaving because of compensation, something that used to be a primary factor for moving on.

-“Now people are saying it’s how I was treated in the pandemic that’s the reason for leaving,” said the Waterloo, Ont.- based speaker.
+“Now people are saying it’s how I was treated in the pandemic that’s the reason for leaving,” she said.

 “I have faced my mortality for 20 months.
 I have different expectations.”